Motley Fool Options Review

 Motley Fool Options Track Record

 Now that you know what you get as a Motley Fool Options member, you probably want to know whether or not the service delivers.

 Subscribers have access to a record of every option pick the company has ever made.
 Overall, 86% of the picks have yielded positive returns.

 An analysis of the past 20 trade alerts shows that the worst performer returned -100% and the top performer returned 255%.
 Both of these represent extreme results and the majority of the other picks returned 20-30% (many of which are still active).

 Motley Fool may issue and revise multiple options alerts.
-Members will receive alerts when it is time to close a position.
-Here is an example of a strategy that was executed over a year:
+Members will also receive alerts when it is time to close a position.
+Here is an example of a strategy that was executed over the course of a year:

-Overall, the winning picks far outnumber the losing picks and the winning returns are much higher than the losses.
-Of course, some options will go to zero, especially if you buy volatile calls and puts with short-term expirations, but based on the Fool’s track record, these types of results are rare.
+Overall, winning picks far outnumber losing picks and the winning returns are much higher than the losses.
+Of course, some options will go to zero, especially if you buy volatile calls and puts with short-term expirations.
+But based on the Fool’s track record, that kind of result is rare.

 Motley Fool Options Pricing

 Motley Fool Options is available for $999/year.
 The company will run the occasional sale that brings the price down to $899/year.